upfrontjs/framework/docs/calliope/attributes.md

 This method is internally used when accessing attributes on the model like in the above example.
 The model will resolve the value in the following order:

  - If the attribute exists and has an [accessor](#mutatorsaccessors), return the accessor's value.
- - If the attribute exists, and a cast has been defined, return the casted value.
+ - If the attribute exists, and a cast has been defined, return the cast value.
  - If the given key is a relation's name, and the relation [has been loaded](./relationships.md#relationloaded), return the relation.
  - If the key is a property of the model, and it's a function, return the default value.
  - If the key is a property of the model, return its value.